-Liposuction at my Atlanta practice is one of the most common cosmetic procedures for men and women alike.
-This highly effective body contouring surgery is a versatile procedure that can treat a number of different areas on the body other than just the abdomen.
-Here at the Plastic Surgery Center of the South, we like to think of liposuction as the finishing touches on an already healthy lifestyle.
+Liposuction is one of the most common cosmetic procedures for men and women alike due to its incredible versatility.
+This highly effective body contouring surgery can treat a number of different areas on the body, offering targeted fat reduction in a minimally invasive procedure.
+Here at Plastic Surgery Center of the South, we like to think of liposuction as the finishing touches on an already healthy lifestyle.

 What other parts of the body can be treated with liposuction?

-For many people, the midsection is an area of the body that creates stubborn pockets of fat.
-This is why the abdomen is the most common area for liposuction treatment.
+For many people, the midsection is prone to stubborn pockets of fat.
+Not surprisingly, the abdomen is the most common area for liposuction treatment.
 However, liposuction can be used on many different parts on the body, including:

 - The face and neck

 Liposuction can be used just about anywhere on the body that has pinchable fat that is resistant to diet and exercise.